Warragul: Tertiary institutions

 The Central Gippsland Institute of TAFE has a campus located to the south of the CBD adjacent to the railway station.
 The Education Centre Gippsland has recently taken over the courses previously provided by the McMillan Institute of Land and Food Resources, a former campus of the University of Melbourne.
 The courses offered encompass the areas of agriculture, equine management, harness racing, horticulture and conservation and land management.
+A Monash University campus located in close proximity to the public hospital (West Gippsland Healthcare Group) provides clinical training and rural placements for medical students as part of Monash Rural Health.

 Transport

 Warragul railway station is a staffed V/Line station located to the south of the Warragul CBD.
-The railway station is situated on the Gippsland railway line, which services the towns between Bairnsdale and Melbourne Southern Cross.
+The railway station is situated on the Gippsland railway line, which services the towns and suburbs between Bairnsdale and Southern Cross.

 Warragul has a modest bus network consisting of four routes within the town's boundaries.
 Each route has a frequency of three services a day.
 There are also bus services to neighbouring towns.
 The Warragul bus network was recently upgraded with the Myki technology, fitted to all town buses.
 This ticketing system has been implemented on the V/Line Train services during 2014–15.

 Sport

-Warragul United Soccer Club was founded in 1963 and represent the town in Association Football, playing in the Victorian State League Division 1 South East.
+Gippsland United FC was founded in 1963 and represents the town in soccer, playing in the Victorian State League Division 1 South East, making it the highest ranked soccer team in the entire Gippsland region.

+Despite taking 22 years to win their first Latrobe Valley Soccer League title, the club won the league seven times between 1985 and 2001 before departing for the Metropolitan league - them winning five promotions to rise from provincial obscurity to the brink of NPL Victoria.
+The club was known as Warragul United until a 2022 merger with Gippsland FC and Latrobe Women's FC created Gippsland United FC.

 The Warragul Warriors are the representative teams of the Warragul and District Amateur Basketball Association.
 They have a long history of success, most recently winning the Gippsland and State titles in the Country Basketball League.

-The town has an Australian Rules football team competing in the major Gippsland Football League, the Warragul Football Club and another, the Warragul Industrials, competing in the Ellinbank & District Football League.
+The town has an Australian rules football team competing in the Gippsland Football League, the Warragul Football Club, and another, the Warragul Industrials, competing in the Ellinbank & District Football League.